M-Hammad-Faisal/json-compare/DOCS.md

 - Verify both inputs have content
 - Check browser console for JavaScript errors
 - Try refreshing the page

+**Theme Not Switching**
+- Ensure JavaScript is enabled in your browser
+- Check if localStorage is available (required for theme persistence)
+- Try clearing browser cache and reload

 ### Browser Compatibility